robatron/dotfiles-installer/README.md

     defineRoot,
 } = require('akinizer');

-// Create task tree from phase and package definitions and export them as
+// Create the phase tree and export a hierarchy of runnable gulp tasks, one for
-// runnable gulp tasks
+// each package and phase.
 createTaskTree(
     defineRoot([
         definePhase('installUtilsPhase', ACTIONS.INSTALL_PACKAGES, [